 Favourite location is in the mini studio in my house since I can do all the styling as I like.
 I always plan and story board my shoots.
 And I have a super helpful assistant, my husband!

 Little break, mixed with another fav activities like cooking or book reading.
 And sometimes after scrolling through Pinterest for some inspirations, usually the ideas come by itself.

 1. Look for inspiration as much as you can.
 It can be from Instagram, Pinterest, etc

 2. For me, it's not about the gun, but the man behind it.
 So never get bored to try something new, keep studying, explore new style as many as you can to improve your skill.

 3. Editing is a must.
 Train yourself with common editing program such as Lightroom and Photoshop.

 What's next to learn for me?
 I want to improve my videography skill, especially in stop motion.

 Thank you Eka for sharing your creative journey with us, not to mention your deliciously good images!
-Follow Eka’s journey on her Instagram account @kulniyasally and join our Slack community to meet more like-minded creatives like Eka and perhaps even become a Creatively Squared Creator yourself!
+Follow Eka’s journey on her Instagram account @kulniyasally and join our community platform to meet more like-minded creatives like Eka and perhaps even become a Creatively Squared Creator yourself!

 Get access to paid work opportunities with global brands.
 Register your interest by sharing some examples of your work.